 How the love, optimism and resilience captured in My Name is Why by Lemn Sissay adds so much to our understanding of childhood

 The most magical moment of the holiday season for me was seeing A Christmas Carol at New York’s oldest functioning theatre the Lyceum on Broadway.
 Way up in the rafters, I couldn’t help but ponder whether everyone has a ghost of past, present and future.
-Everyone knows an Ebenezer, if they are not indeed one themselves.
+We all know an Ebenezer, if we are not indeed one ourself.
 I am not talking about his prolific miserliness.
 But rather how his adaption to survive an early trauma becomes a maladaption over time.
 And how that rigid maladaption distorts and derails his whole life course.

 But like most of Dickens stories, a Christmas Carol in the end is a joyous tale.
 It acknowledges human trauma, which as James Baldwin once wrote is a major purpose of literature.
 “The suffering and struggling person finds great liberation when they realise something they thought was only happening to them, happened to Dostoevsky 100 years ago”.
 But A Christmas Carol then takes that trauma and shows how magical and resourceful humans can be in overcoming it.
 And old Ebenezer breaks through in the end because of love, optimism and resilience.